-As indicated in Section 3.1.6.3, Consistency with Plans and Laws, California Environmental Quality Act (CEQA) and CEQ regulations require a discussion of inconsistencies or conflicts between a proposed undertaking and federal, state, regional, or local plans and laws.
-Accordingly, this Final EIR/EIS describes the inconsistency of the project alternatives with federal, state, regional, and local plans and laws to provide planning context.
+As indicated in Section 3.1.3.3, Consistency with Plans and Laws, California Environmental Quality Act (CEQA) and Council on Environmental Quality (CEQ) regulations require a discussion of inconsistencies or conflicts between a proposed undertaking and federal, state, regional, or local plans and laws.
+Accordingly, this Draft EIR/EIS describes the inconsistency of the project alternatives with federal, state, regional, and local plans and laws to provide planning context.